-Applicants need 3 letters of recommendation.
-The members of the dissertation committee are likely targets, but students should also consider requesting letters from faculty not on their dissertation committee with whom they have done research.
-Give faculty at least 1 month's notice to write a letter; 6 weeks is more reasonable, especially if the faculty member is writing his/her/their 1st recommendation for you.
+Applicants usually need 3 letters of recommendation.
+The members of the dissertation committee are likely targets, but students should also consider requesting letters from faculty not on their dissertation committee with whom they have done research or with whom they had done extensive teaching and/or mentorship, especially for teaching-oriented colleges.
+Give faculty at least 1 months' notice to write a letter; 6 weeks is more reasonable, especially if the faculty member is writing his/her/their 1st recommendation for you.